mi-erasmusmc/aioli/README.md

 ### HOW TO RUN

-- Make sure the db is configured in accordance to your needs in the db module (`src\db\mod.rs` then the init_db method).
+- Make sure the db is configured in accordance to your needs in the db module. `src\db\mod.rs` then the init_db method.

-- Use `cargo run --release` in this folder to build and run the app (it runs for several hours, see options below for faster run)
+- Use `cargo run --release` in the present folder to build and run the app (it runs for several hours, see options below for a faster run)

 ### OPTIONS